Skip to Content

 tools: ['read', 'glob', 'grep'],

-userMessage: 'Review the auth module.',
+userMessage: 'Focus on the auth module.',

 },